genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-ws-pipeline.png)

 With our pipeline, we do see increased speed-up with the problem size.
 This follows what was seen with OpenMP's weak scaling.
-Again, though, we do not see the same increases due to the pipeline's bottlenck within the Python code.
+Again, though, we do not see the same increases due to the pipeline's bottleneck within the Python code.
 We are attaining that same speed-up in the OpenMP section, but with the surrounding communication and slower Python operations the increase is stunted.
 Please see our discussion of strong scaling pipeline results for more information on this observation.

 ## Simulation Results